top of page

 mild steel, brass, plaster of Paris

 The installation presents a sketch of such absences.
-It is a scattered monument of mounts, or armatures, each made to scale to grasp every known extinct Aotearoa New Zealand bird species: holotype, fossil, and full skeletal remains alike.
+It is a scattered monument of mounts – or armatures – each made to scale to grasp every known extinct bird species of Aotearoa New Zealand: holotype, fossil and full skeletal remains alike.

-Through this apparatus, which underwrites containment and reveals the museum as a place that presupposes the absence of what it aims to hold, keep, and 'safeguard', we might imagine the potentiality in something being full of things at the same time as it is emptied.
+Through this apparatus, which underwrites containment and reveals the museum as a place that presupposes the absence of what it aims to hold, keep and "safeguard", we might imagine the potentiality of something being full of things at the same time as it is emptied.

-Unknown Affinities is made up of two distinct elements: one is part of an ongoing investigation into things that contain—such as museums, encyclopaedias, and lists—and that which cannot be contained—such as vapours, spirit, contagions and, in this instance, transmissions (of archival recordings of birdsong of now extinct species across FM bandwidth) and eradications (scaffold mounts to grasp that which is gone).
+Unknown Affinities is made up of two distinct elements: one part of an ongoing investigation into things that contain – such as museums, encyclopaedias and lists – and that which cannot be contained – such as vapours, spirit, contagions and, in this instance, transmissions of archival recordings of the birdsong of now-extinct species across FM bandwidth; and eradications, in the form of scaffold mounts made to grasp that which is gone.

-Occupying the entire gallery floor space, Unknown Affinities presents itself to us in a full state of absent-hood and reminds us that all things are in constant movement, that all things are migratory and transitory, leaving nothing left to grasp.
+Occupying the entire gallery floor, Unknown Affinities presents itself in a full state of absent-hood, reminding us that all things are in constant movement, that all things are migratory and transitory – leaving nothing left to grasp.